AdobeDocs/commerce-operations.en/help/configuration/cli/generate-data.md

 ---
 # Performance testing data

-To use the [Performance Toolkit](https://github.com/magento/magento2/blob/2.4/setup/performance-toolkit) or another tool for performance testing, you must generate a large amount of data, such as stores, categories, and products.

-{{file-system-owner}}

 ## Profiles

 You can adjust the amount of data you create using _profiles_ (small, medium, large, and extra large).
 Profiles are located in the `<magento_root>/setup/performance-toolkit/profiles/<ce|ee>` directory.